 Problems gathering

 The product manager and eventually the forward deployed teams ( professional services ) should continuously collect information from the existing customers or potential ones.
 Pay attention that we don't want to collect features, but we want to collect problems.
-It is important to focus on problems instead of solutions, because problems are strictly linked with the value that we can deliver to the customers and we don't want to overfit on solutions.
+It is important to focus on problems instead of solutions, because problems are strictly linked with the value that we can deliver to the customers and we don't want to over-fit on solutions.
 Such information will be evaluated by the Project Manager, the Product Designer and the Engineering team to understand if it is worth to building and how to transform such problems in technical solutions and features.

 Also the engineering team can be part of this bottom up process, because implementing the solution sometime it is easy to anticipate possible problems, mainly around processes and usability.
 When we anticipate problems we need to be sure to validate them with real customers.